 The objectives of the PRA are to promote the safety and soundness of all firms it supervises and to secure an appropriate degree of protection for policyholders.
 The objectives of the FCA are to ensure customers receive financial services and products that meet their needs, to promote sound financial systems and markets and to ensure that firms are stable and resilient with transparent pricing information and which compete effectively and have the interests of their customers and the integrity of the market at the heart of how they run their business.
+Following the implementation of the Financial Services and Markets Act 2023 ("FSMA 2023"), the PRA and the FCA have a new secondary objective to facilitate the international competitiveness of the U.K. economy and its medium to long-term growth, subject to aligning with relevant international standards.

 The PRA has responsibility for the prudential regulation of banks and insurers, while the FCA has responsibility for the conduct of business regulation in the wholesale and retail markets.
-The

-PRA and the FCA adopt separate methods of assessing regulated firms on a periodic basis.
+The PRA and the FCA adopt separate methods of assessing regulated firms on a periodic basis.
 Arch Insurance (U.K.) and AMAL are subject to periodic assessment by the PRA along with all regulated firms.
 Arch Insurance (U.K.) and AMAL are subject to regulation by both the PRA and FCA.
 Castel is authorized and regulated by the FCA and is subject to periodic assessment and review by the FCA.